staineds1nz/starlvcies/README.md

 ★ hihi!!
 My name is **Aura**,, ( nicknames are alr )  ★

 - ★ I go by any pronouns, I personally use ( **she / they** ) however feel free to refer to me in whichever way you prefer !
      -  ★ I'm mostly at the beach making ponies or jst afk,, you'll also see me looking for pearls.
+If i'm not there, im prob afk somewhere on the map.

 ✦•┈๑⋅⋯ ⋯⋅๑┈•✦ . ✦•┈๑⋅⋯ ⋯⋅๑┈•✦ . ✦•┈๑⋅⋯ ⋯⋅๑┈•✦ . ✦•┈๑⋅⋯ ⋯⋅๑┈•✦ . -
 ## ๑⋅⋯ 𝗕𝗬𝗜 ! ✧₊⁺ ,,